swarna1101/BCR-Boung-Bounty/README.md

 1. **Proof of Concept (POC):** Submissions must include a proof of concept (POC) demonstrating the vulnerability.
 The POC should include step-by-step instructions to reproduce the issue.
 All web and app bug reports must come with a POC.
 All bug reports submitted without POC will be rejected with instructions to provide POC.
 2. **Detailed Report:** Submissions must include a detailed report outlining the vulnerability, its impact, and potential mitigation strategies.
 3. **Restrictions:**
    - Do not perform any tests that could disrupt the network or services.
-    - Do not use automated scanners that could generate a high volume of traffic.
    - No testing on mainnet or public testnet deployed code; all testing should be done on local-forks of either public testnet or mainnet.
    - No testing with pricing oracles or third-party smart contracts.
    - No phishing or other social engineering attacks against our employees and/or customers.
-    - No testing with third-party systems and applications (e.g., browser extensions) as well as websites (e.g., SSO providers, advertising networks).
+   - No testing with third-party systems and applications.
    - No denial of service attacks that are executed against project assets.
    - No public disclosure of an unpatched vulnerability in an embargoed bounty.
-    - No actions prohibited by the Immunefi Rules.
+   - No actions prohibited by the Taiko Rules.

+## Budget

+- **Total Budget:** 1,000,000 TKO tokens.
+- **Reward per Valid Bug:** 50,000 - 100,000 TKO tokens.
+- **Additional Notes:** The program is ongoing and auto-renewed.
+We will top up more TKO tokens if some have been rewarded to participants.

+## Submission Process

+- **Email for Submission:** All bug reports must be submitted via email to [security@taiko.xyz](mailto:security@taiko.xyz).
+- **Disclosure Policy:** Disclosure of these bugs before we fix them will disqualify the reporters from receiving any reward.

 ## Resources